luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 ## Conclusion

-Our statistical analysis reinforces the exploratory findings: architectural distillation provides a significant efficiency advantage, yielding savings ranging from 16% to over 90% depending on the underlying base architecture.
-However, the most profound and consistent impact on sustainability comes from quantization, which reduces energy consumption by upwards of 60% to 80% regardless of the model family.
-These results demonstrate that while architectural distillation is a highly effective and valid path to "Green AI," pairing it with aggressive quantization provides the most reliable and substantial practical savings for sustainable software deployments.
+Our statistical analysis reinforces the exploratory findings: architectural distillation provides a significant efficiency advantage, yielding savings ranging from 16% to over 90%.
+However, the most profound and consistent impact on sustainability comes from quantization, which reduces energy consumption by 60% to 80%, regardless of the model family.
+These results demonstrate that pairing distillation with aggressive quantization provides the most reliable and substantial practical savings for sustainable software deployments.

 While our findings suggest that DeepSeek distillation effectively lowers the "energy floor," the magnitude of these savings is dependent on the base architecture, with Qwen achieving significantly higher efficiency gains than Llama.
 Another major factor affecting energy consumption is the difference in verbosity between the original model and its distilled counterpart.
 Conversational verbosity naturally leads to longer execution times, incurring proportionally higher total energy costs.
 DeepSeek seems to be optimised for this, so when it acts as a teacher, it enables students to satisfy prompt requirements with far fewer tokens.
-In the context of Green Software Engineering, this confirms that when evaluating an AI model that uses less total power is not necessarily more sustainable-it may simply be doing less work; true sustainability should be evaluated at the token level.
+In the context of Green Software Engineering, this confirms that when evaluating an AI model that uses less total power is not necessarily more sustainable, it may simply be doing less work; true sustainability should be evaluated at the token level.

 In Sustainable Software Engineering, predictability is highly valued in practical settings.
 If a model's energy consumption is erratic, it becomes much harder for developers to budget for power or optimize their systems.
 Our results suggest a practical trade-off: regular models offer predictable, consistent performance ideal for user-facing applications, while distilled models minimize total energy footprint over time at the cost of increased variability, making it suitable for background tasks.

 Circling back to our research question, our results indicate that some level of efficiency transfer is possible through distillation.
 Both distilled models demonstrated measurable energy savings compared to their baselines, with Qwen’s architecture being seemingly more receptive to these efficiency gains.
 While we cannot make absolute, universal claims without testing a wider array of model families, our results provide compelling evidence that distillation is a highly effective, albeit architecture-dependent, pathway for Green AI.
-Further research is necessary to fully map how these efficiency traits interact with different foundational neural networks across varied hardware.

 ## Limitations & Future Work

 This study prioritized experimental control, and a few design choices constrain how far the findings generalize.

-All inferences used a single fixed prompt to maintain identical conditions across models; consequently, the observed verbosity and energy patterns are currently situated within the context of structured reasoning tasks.
-Testing across a broader prompt set would strengthen the conclusions, particularly to see whether the behavioral differences between distilled and non-distilled models persist across different task types like code generation or summarization.
+All inferences utilized a single fixed prompt to maintain identical conditions across models.
+Consequently, the observed verbosity and energy patterns apply only to structured reasoning tasks.
+Testing across a broader prompt set would strengthen the conclusions, particularly to see whether the behavioral differences between distilled and non-distilled models persist across different tasks like code generation or summarization.

-The hardware setup is also worth acknowledging.
-Everything ran on a single machine, and energy readings during inference are sensitive to GPU architecture and thermal behavior.
-The relative differences between models should still hold, but the absolute values are specific to our setup.
-Expanding to additional model architectures beyond Llama and Qwen would help clarify whether the efficiency patterns found here are general properties of knowledge distillation from DeepSeek-R1, or something more specific to the two architectures tested.
+The single-machine hardware setup is also worth acknowledging since performance and energy consumption depend on the specific GPU architecture used and available resources.
+We acknowledge that different patterns may emerge when testing on other systems.
+Moreover, expanding to additional model architectures beyond Llama and Qwen would help clarify whether the efficiency patterns found here are general properties of knowledge distillation from DeepSeek-R1, or something more specific to the two architectures tested.

-Finally, DeepSeek's thinking mode was disabled throughout to keep the comparison fair against models that do not have an equivalent feature.
-The energy figures for DeepSeek are therefore likely lower than a real deployment with extended reasoning enabled would produce.
-Measuring that overhead, and whether it is offset by quality improvements, would be a natural follow-up.

 Beyond these limitations, the most immediate extension would be evaluating response correctness alongside energy consumption.
-This study identifies which models are more efficient, but not whether that comes at a quality cost.
-Computing a quality per joule metric would make the findings considerably more actionable, and exploring different quantization parameters alongside this would also be worthwhile.
+This study identifies which models effectively transfer efficiency, but not whether it comes at a quality cost.
+Computing a quality per joule metric would make the findings considerably more actionable.

 ### References

-1. Wang, L., et al. (2025). *Green prompting: A comprehensive evaluation of prompt engineering on LLM energy efficiency*. arXiv. [https://arxiv.org/html/2503.10666v1](https://arxiv.org/html/2503.10666v1)
-2. Capgemini Research Institute.
-(2025). *From words to watts: How prompting patterns shape AI's environmental impact*.
-[Link to Report](https://www.capgemini.com/insights/expert-perspectives/from-words-to-watts-how-prompting-patterns-shape-ais-environmental-impact/)
-3. Jin, H., et al. (2025). *The energy cost of reasoning: Analyzing energy usage in LLMs with test-time compute*.
-OpenReview. [https://openreview.net/forum?id=Kdc8aiKxF6](https://openreview.net/forum?id=Kdc8aiKxF6)
-4. National Science Review. *DeepSeek-V3 Technical Report*.
+[^1]: National Science Review. *DeepSeek-V3 Technical Report*.
 [Read Article](https://academic.oup.com/nsr/article/12/3/nwaf044/8010848?login=false)
-5. Financial Content (2026). *The DeepSeek Disruption: How R1's $6 Million Breakthrough Shattered the AI Brute-Force Myth*.
+[^2]: Financial Content (2026). *The DeepSeek Disruption: How R1's $6 Million Breakthrough Shattered the AI Brute-Force Myth*.
 [Read Article](https://www.financialcontent.com/article/tokenring-2026-2-5-the-deepseek-disruption-how-r1s-6-million-breakthrough-shattered-the-ai-brute-force-myth)
-6. *Training Efficiency:* Rinnovabili. *DeepSeek's Energy Consumption: AI's 75% Power Cut*.
+[^3]: *Training Efficiency:* Rinnovabili. *DeepSeek's Energy Consumption: AI's 75% Power Cut*.
 [Read Article](https://www.rinnovabili.net/business/markets/deepseeks-energy-consumption-ais-75-power-cut/)
-7. *Inference Challenges:* MIT Technology Review (2025). *DeepSeek might not be such good news for energy after all*.
+[^4]: *Inference Challenges:* MIT Technology Review (2025). *DeepSeek might not be such good news for energy after all*.
 [Read Article](https://www.technologyreview.com/2025/01/31/1110776/deepseek-might-not-be-such-good-news-for-energy-after-all/)
-8. *Inference Challenges:* TechAnnouncer. *Unpacking DeepSeek Energy Usage: A Deep Dive into AI's Power Footprint*.
+[^5]: *Inference Challenges:* TechAnnouncer. *Unpacking DeepSeek Energy Usage: A Deep Dive into AI's Power Footprint*.
 [Read Article](https://techannouncer.com/unpacking-deepseek-energy-usage-a-deep-dive-into-ais-power-footprint/)
-9. *Jevons Paradox (Overuse):* ScienceDirect. *DeepSeek efficient but high energy consumption due to popularity*.
-[Read Article](https://www.sciencedirect.com/science/article/pii/S266667582500147X)
-10. *Methodology Limitations Note:* ScienceDirect. *Estimation-based analysis of AI energy trends* (Note: Relies on reported figures rather than direct measurement).
-[Read Article](https://www.sciencedirect.com/science/article/pii/S1364032125008329#tbl3)
+[^6]: *Methodology Limitations Note:* ScienceDirect. *Estimation-based analysis of AI energy trends* [Read Article](https://www.sciencedirect.com/science/article/pii/S1364032125008329#tbl3)
+[^7]: LLM Distillation Explained: Applications, Implementation & More.
+[Read Article](https://www.datacamp.com/blog/distillation-llm)